scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 Data analytics, and other data processing solutions, rely on a rich set of data sources to hydrate data lakes and data warehouses.
 Oftentimes this data is readily available in the form of structured databases and semi-structured datasets.
 Other times it has to be collected from remote sources via streaming solutions or API calls.

 When it comes to web-based data sources, typically data can be collected via APIs such as those published by social media providers.
 But not every data source exposes APIs or has APIs that are developer friendly.
 In such cases, web scraping can be a practical solution.
 Many tools exist to support web scraping.

 One of the more popular tools is Puppeteer, which is commonly used to automate testing of websites, but has been repurposed for web data capture.
 By leveraging the AWS cloud, we can deploy a serverless data collected solution using Puppeteer.
 This allows us to scale compute and storage resources seamlessly while ensuring high availability using the on-demand cost model.

 **Overview of Solution**

 This serverless solution is triggered manually or periodically to collect stock info from the Yahoo Finance website.
-You pass a stock symbol to a REST endpoint and the solution will return back and saves the value of the stock as well as a image webpage capture of the latest stock information page.
+You pass a stock symbol to a REST endpoint and the solution will return back and save the value of the stock as well as an image of the webpage with the latest stock information.
 This is an example of a captured webpage for the AMZN stock symbol.

 <img src="./assets/mbx-amazn-stock.png" width="600">

 The solution can be invoked manually from a browser, for example, or via a scheduled invocation using EventBridge.
-The REST API is managed by the Amazon API Gateway service which exposes an endpoint.
+The REST API is managed by the Amazon API Gateway service which exposes a public endpoint.
 The processing is handled by a Lambda function which calls the Puppeteer library packages in a Lambda Layer.
 The returned results are passed back to the endpoint as a response document, as well as stored in DynamoDB and S3.
-The solution can be modified easily to collect data from almost any website.
+The solution can be modified easily to collect data from other websites.

 **Solution Components**